 Vinitha Ranganeni

 I am the Human-Robot Interaction Lead at Hello Robot Inc where I lead the technical development and real-world testing of human-centric features for the Stretch robot.
-I am fortunate to work with an interdisciplinary team of occupational therapists, engineers, and human factors researchers to make Stretch accessible to people with different abilities.
+I am fortunate to work in an interdisciplinary team with an occupational therapist and engineers to make Stretch accessible to people with different abilities.

 I received my PhD in Computer Science from University of Washington where I was advised by Maya Cakmak.
 My research focused on human-robot interaction and physically assistive robots and was supported in part by the NSF Graduate Research Fellowship.
 I received my B.S. in Information Systems from Carnegie Mellon University.